ultraleap/UnityPlugin/docs/README.md

 Documentation will be generated into a folder called `html`.
 The `index.html` file will redirect to the `html/index.html` file, which is the *actual* landing page.

+## Publishing the docs

+Replace the contents of the branch `gh-pages` with the contents of the doxygen output, which is configured to dump its output into an `html` folder in this directory.
+(GitHub Pages is configured to statically serve the contents of the root directory in the `gh-pages` branch.)

 ## Optional: Dot adds cool diagrams

 On macOS,